H0NEYP0T-466/BTSC-UNet-ViT/README.md

 ### Funding & Support
 This project is developed independently as an open-source contribution to the medical AI community.
 No external funding was received.

+## ⚠️ Important Notice
+**This is a research/educational project.** For clinical use, proper validation, regulatory approval, and medical expert supervision are required.

 ---